Pruning and training

 Remove rose suckers and tree suckers.

 Brown patches on conifers may indicate an earlier infestation by the cypress aphids.
 Telltale signs include black sooty mould along the stems and shed skin cases.
-Spraying earlier in the summer may have helped, but once damage is done, conifers can take a long time to recover.
+Once damage is done, conifers can take a long time to recover.
 Where hedges are affected prune out brown shoots and tie in neighbouring branches to help fill the gaps.

 Thickened and curled margins on bay trees (Laurus nobilis) are a sign of damage by the bay sucker.
 Scale insects can also affect bays at this time of year.